Modern Slavery and Human Trafficking

 - Batteries

-Supreme is one of Europe’s leading distributors of household batteries, able to supply a variety of wholesale domestic batteries (Duracell, Energizer, JCB and Panasonic) including dry cell, specialist and rechargeable. - Lighting
+Supreme is one of Europe’s leading distributors of household batteries, able to supply a variety of wholesale domestic batteries (Duracell, Energizer and JCB) including dry cell, specialist and rechargeable. - Lighting

 Supreme manufactures, imports and sells e-cigarettes and associated accessories, including e-liquids and disposable vapes.
-Supreme’s own brand and private label e-liquids are manufactured in its own UK facility, VN Labs.Supreme supply a range of formats across its vaping brands, including 88Vape, Liberty Flights, KiK and T-Juice.
-Supreme also buys and sells (wholesale and direct) 3rd party disposable vapes, including Elf Bar and Lost Mary.
+Supreme’s own brand and private label e-liquids are manufactured in its own UK facility, VN Labs.Supreme supply a range of formats across its vaping brands, including 88Vape, Liberty Flights and KiK.
+Supreme also buys and sells (wholesale and direct) 3rd party disposable vapes, including Elf Bar and Lost Mary and IVG. - Drinks and Wellness

-Supreme has also recently expanded into the soft drinks market with the acquisition of Clearly Drinks, adding established brands such as Perfectly Clear and Northumbria Spring to its portfolio.
-The acquisition was made in June 2024.
+Supreme has also recently expanded into:- the soft drinks market with the acquisition of Clearly Drinks, adding established brands such as Perfectly Clear and Northumbria Spring to its portfolio.
+The acquisition was made in June 2024; and

 C. Customers and Geographic Footprint

-Supreme’s customer base includes a number of high street retailers, including Home Bargains and B&M, wholesalers, independent retailers and direct to consumer sales.
+Supreme’s customer base includes a number of major supermarkets and high street retailers, including Home Bargains and B&M, wholesalers, independent retailers and direct to consumer sales.

 D. Supply Chains